History of Harvard Extension School: Academic and Institutional Expansion (1930s - 1970s)

+In 1979, the Bachelor of Arts in Extension Studies (A.B.E.) degree became the Bachelor of Liberal Arts in Extension Studies (A.L.B.) degree.
+Additionally, Harvard University established the Master of Liberal Arts in Extension Studies (A.L.M.) degree.
+The A.L.B. and the A.L.M. remain the two degrees in Extension Studies conferred by Harvard University.

+Distance Education

+University Extension saw significant advancements in course delivery methods beginning in the mid-twentieth century as new educational technologies emerged.

-Television and radio
+Radio and Television

 Harvard Extension was a pioneer in distance education.
 Beginning on December 5, 1949, courses were offered on the Lowell Institute's new radio station.
 New Englanders could go to college six nights a week at 7:30 in their living rooms simply by tuning into courses on psychology, world history, and economics.
 The first course on radio was by Peter A. Bertocci of Boston University.
 For 30 years he taught Extension courses, with never fewer than 100 students.
 He often over 300 students per course and once had over 400.
 Over the years Bertocci had at least 7,000 Extension students, "surely a record in the annals of Extension at Harvard."

 The radio courses proved to be so successful that when the television station WGBH went on the air in October 1951 they began broadcasting an Extension class every weekday at 3:30 and 7:30.
 The first course, offered by Robert G. Albion, was on European Imperialism on Monday and Thursday evenings.
 In the late 1960s, three of the televised courses were offered in the Deer Island Prison.
 Students who watched the courses on television could attend six "conferences" and take a mid-term and a final exam at Harvard in order to gain credit for the class.
 The television classes continued at least through the 1970s.